Skip to main content

 • Press Ctrl+I (or Cmd+I on Mac)

-Before triggering, select your target — click an element, a section, or nothing (for the whole Blueprint).
+Before triggering, select your target — click an element, a section header, or nothing (for the whole Blueprint).
 The AI prompt bar appears near your selection.
-The AI prompt bar showing context "Editing Assignment · Free delivery benefit" The prompt bar shows what you’re editing:
+The AI prompt bar — a floating input labeled "What would you like to change?" appears next to the selected node The prompt bar shows what you’re editing:

 • “Editing Assignment · Free delivery benefit” — scoped to a single element